Tenderly/tenderly-rabby-transaction-preview/README.md

 # Setup

-Welcome to the setup guide for integrating Tenderly Simulation API into Rabby Wallet.
+Welcome to the setup guide for integrating the Tenderly Simulation API into Rabby Wallet.
 In this tutorial, we will guide you through each step to ensure that you are set up correctly.
 Follow the instructions below to get started.

 For the full setup and understanding how Rabby works, follow the guide on [Rabby Wallet's GitHub repo](https://github.com/RabbyHub/Rabby/blob/develop/README.md).